Kesteven and Sleaford High School: School structure

 Kesteven and Sleaford High School is a selective secondary school and Sixth Form serving pupils aged between 11 and 18.
 It converted to an Academy on 1 November 2011 without sponsorship.
 (Note: Being an Academy means that it receives funding directly from central government rather than a local education authority, and is run by a trust on behalf of the government; until 2010, Academies needed sponsors who were required to provide at least £2m towards it.)
-It was run by the Kesteven and Sleaford Academy Trust until 2015, when it was taken over by the Robert Carre Multi-Academy Trust.
-(Note: Registered with Companies House as a private limited company by guarantee without share capital; the registration number was 07804308.)
+It was run by the Kesteven and Sleaford Academy Trust until 2015, when it was taken over by the Robert Carre Multi-Academy Trust (RCT); (Note: Registered with Companies House as a private limited company by guarantee without share capital; the registration number was 07804308.) in October 2025, RCT merged with Community Inclusive Trust, which took over the management of KSHS.
 The school operates on a single site at Jermyn Street in Sleaford.
 There are 98 staff as of 2024; there is the full-time equivalent of 45.57 teachers, 4 senior leaders and 5.25 teaching assistants.

 Since the Education Act 2002, secondary school pupils have been placed in Years 7, 8 and 9 (grouped into Key Stage 3) and Years 10 and 11 (grouped into Key Stage 4), which coordinates how the National Curriculum is taught.
 On admission, pupils at KSHS are placed into tutor groups, with a teacher assigned as form tutor to provide pastoral support.
 Each year group also has a head of year with responsibility for the students in that year.
 Pupils are organised into houses based on their forms.
 The houses are named after wapentakes in Lincolnshire: Aveland, Flaxwell, Loveden and Winnibrig; house competitions and events take place across the school year.
 (Note: A house system has existed since the school's early days, when the first houses were named Green and Yellow, after the school colours.
 They competed in sports events and later academic house contests for a trophy donated by E. Godson.
 In 1923 the growing school roll led to Red and White houses being instituted.
 In c.
 1948, the system was reorganised by the school council so that six houses, named after prominent Lincolnshire families, were created: Brownlow (yellow), Cracroft (green), Dymoke (purple), Heneage (blue), Thorold (white) and Whichcote (red).
 These were run by pupil House Captains and their deputies until 1973, when staff took over their organisation.)

 Along with Carre's Grammar School and St George's Academy, KSHS is part of the Sleaford Joint Sixth Form, which was founded in 1983.
 It provides a common timetable across school sites and allows for pupils to choose from A-Level options offered at all three schools.
 Pupils may apply to be based at any one of the schools, where their pastoral and tutorial activities take place.